Aviral-Omar/automate-bits-wifi/README.md

 # Automate BITS WiFi

-Automating the login process to BITS-STUDENT and BITS-STAFF WiFi on Linux, Windows and Mac.
+Automating the login process to BITS-STUDENT and BITS-STAFF WiFi on Linux and Windows.

 -   Clone the repository to your system.
 -   Enter credentials in the respective autologin file (autologin-linux for Linux and